leanprover/lean4/doc/option.md

 # Option

 The `Option` type is used for representing data that may be either present or absent.
-For example, imagine that we want to implement a safer version of natural number division;
+For example, imagine that we want to implement a custom version of natural number division;
 by default, natural number division by 0 gives 0 as the answer:

 ```lean